 If possible, print documents from a computer using Microsoft Word or WordViewer.
 Wordperfect or WordPad will also work, but Word is best.
 READ the document, save it to your computer or a removable drive.

 You will need to check the formatting for each of the court forms.

-If you use a public computer to print the documents, you may have to pay to print the materials.
+If you use a public computer or a courthouse to print the documents, you may have to pay to print the materials.

 Check with the nearest Legal Aid Services of Oklahoma office here https://www.legalaidok.org/law-offices/.